-- Visit Panama City, the Panama Canal, the City of Knowledge and the City of David.
+- Visit Panama City, the Panama Canal and the City of David.

 - Learn about the culture, environment and people of Panama.

 The project-based cohort will work on two projects.
 First, they will enroll in a fall semester course (BSAD 491 or BSAD 191) at UNL and develop a marketing plan to sell semi-processed teak wood from Panama in the U.S. Second, they will design to renovate a student housing solar-powered cottage near a lake in Batipa property in rural Panama.
 Students will be selected from various majors across campus, including but not limited to: architecture, construction management, design, communications, journalism and international business majors.
 A high level of cultural exchange is required to successfully complete the project because UNL students will work and exchange ideas with Panamanians and locals from Oteima Technological University during the cottage design project.
 Communication and journalism majors will videotape the process for a documentary project.
 Furthermore, students will be split into two groups and compete against each other - one group will fix the top and the other the bottom of the cottage.
 Judges will determine the winner based on planning, budgeting, team cohesiveness, intercultural exchange, and use of the Spanish language to communicate.

 Panama City, Panama

 There will be two cohorts (or tracks):

 Track for Freshmen and Sophomores (culture-based cohort)